Harvest Moon 64

+The game was re-released on the Wii U in 2017, marking its first release in PAL territories.
+It was re-released again for the Nintendo Classics service in 2023.

 Gameplay

 The objective of Harvest Moon 64 is to restore and maintain an abandoned farm left to the player by their grandfather.
 Along with restoring the farm, there are a number of other side quests that the player may choose to partake in, including training and racing a horse, selling crops, participating in a variety of town festivals, falling in love and getting married, collecting recipes, and collecting photographs from various achievements and events.

 The player starts out with the bare minimum features for the farm, including an empty chicken coop and barn, but animals and house extensions can be purchased and tools can be upgraded over the course of the game.
 The local town, where most of the villagers spend their day, contains a church, a bar, a bakery, a town square, a flower shop, a library, a tool shop, among other things.

 Unlike the original Harvest Moon for the SNES, there is a limited amount of time to work in any given day as well as a limited amount of stamina for work.
 Many game features, such as character locations and which shops are open, vary depending on the current time and day of the week.
 There are four seasons per year, each with its own weather patterns, crops to grow, and wild herbs available.
 Some days are reserved for festivals, where every shop is closed and special events take place.
 This offers a break from daily chores and a chance to interact with the townsfolk in unique ways, such as dancing or swimming.

 Planting, growing, and harvesting crops is one of the main focuses of the Story of Seasons series.
 The crops available to plant include turnips, potatoes, corn, and strawberries, and they can be purchased in the village during their respective season.
 To plant crops, the player must till the soil, plant the seeds, then water the plots.
 Several crops will yield multiple vegetables throughout the season if continually watered.
 When the season ends and a new begins, all crops from the previous season will wither and must be cut down.
 Alternatively, a greenhouse can be built so that any plant can grow anytime during the year.